roidrage/paperplanes/_posts/2012-8-23-a-culture-of-failure.md

 elsewhere, we tend to get defensive because people turn to us to fix a problem, when something is broken in production, for example.

-Why can't we instead, make failure a part of our culture?
+Why can't we instead make failure a part of our culture?
 Not just at home, with our kids, but in our work place?
-After all, most of us are in the lucky position that no lives depend on our daily work.

 As soon as people feel like they need to get defensive, or they're blamed for a problem that occurred due to a recent change of theirs, negativity hits everyone